 A program in Boston is transforming young lives through stringed instruments.

 "Being a young cellist in youth orchestras, depending on the music, it's just so inspiring.
 It just takes you somewhere else when you're playing music," said founder Bithyah Israel.
-"What we do at City Strings is we push toward professionalism, but we also understand that they're kids.
+"What we do at City Strings United is we push toward professionalism, but we also understand that they're kids.
 So.
 A little patient."